Fall 2020 Academic Advising Update

 - Thursday, September 10 and Friday, September 11: 9 am-12 pm and 2-4 pm (during this time it will be too late to add courses but we can help students figure out other options)

 The fall 2020 semester begins Wednesday, September 2 and the add/drop period for full semester courses ends Wednesday September 9, 2020.
 Please refer to this brochure for additional back-to-campus information.

 Academic Advising Overview

 Academic advising is the foundation upon which a student develops his or her academic program.
 Through academic advising, students identify and explore the educational opportunities available at Salem State.
 Meeting regularly with an advisor, students plan their programs, complete degree requirements and benefit from a mentor/mentee relationship with a member of the faculty or the academic advising center professional staff.

-If you are a day student, you'll be assigned a faculty advisor in your major.
-If you have an undeclared major, you'll be assigned a faculty advisor through the interdisciplinary studies department.
+If you are a day student, you will be assigned a faculty advisor in your major discipline.
+If you have an undeclared major, you'll be assigned a faculty advisor through one of our schools or colleges of study.
 Day students should make an appointment with their faculty advisors whenever it seems necessary, but at least twice a semester.
 One of these appointments should be just prior to upcoming registration periods.

-Evening students should meet with a professional advisor in the Center for Academic Advising whenever necessary, but at least upon the completion of each 15 credits towards your degree.
-If you have any questions, please call 978.542.7049 to speak to an advisor or email Academic Advising to make an appointment.
+Evening students should meet with a professional advisor in the Center for Academic Advising or in the School of Continuing Professional Studies whenever necessary, but at least upon the completion of each 15 credits towards your degree.
+If you have any questions, please call our office to make an appointment.